dan-wells/fastpitch/README.md

 - `--mel-f{min,max}`, minimum and maximum frequency of mel filter bank bins (defaults 0, 8000)

-These parameters define the frequency and time resolution of audio feature extraction.
+These parameters define the frequency and time resolution of acoustic feature extraction.
 Each frequency bin in the FFT analysis window spans `sampling-rate / filter-length` Hz, and each analysis window covers `filter-length / sampling-rate` seconds of audio.
 For the default values specified above, this